letiiribeiro/HW4/README.md

 In this assignment you'll use BDD & TDD to add a "find movies with same director" feature to RottenPotatoes.
 Follow the steps below:

-1)	in your computer, create a directory named ```HW4/ ```
+1)	in your computer, create a directory named ```HW4/ ```.
-2)	in your newly created HW4/ type
+2)	in your newly created HW4/ type:
 ```shell
 		rails new rottenpotatoes –T
 ```
-3)	in the parent directory of your HW4 folder, create a directory named GitClone
+3)	in the parent directory of your HW4 folder, create a directory named GitClone.
 4)	in the folder HW4/GitClone folder, clone the content of this github repo:
 ```shell
 		git clone git://github.com/Genaina/HW4